Security Pattern – Container Orchestration

 Security categorisation levels

-The rationale for the segregation is to minimise the potential for compromise of services or traffic between Application Containers with different security posture requirements.
-These ‘protection ratings’ are associated to require additional assurance for controls implemented to ensure critical or sensitive Application Container are protected.
+The rationale for segregation is to minimize the potential for compromise of services or traffic between Application Containers with different security posture requirements.
+These ‘protection ratings’ are associated with additional assurance for controls implemented to protect critical or sensitive Application Containers.

-3. Sensitivity of data being transferred or processed within the
+- Sensitivity of data being transferred or processed within the containers

-The following provides attributes (with example values) for modelling for segregation associated to ‘protection ratings’
+The following provides attributes (with example values) for modeling segregation associated with ‘protection ratings’:

 The ‘protection ratings’ for establishing boundaries between Container Host Platforms are subsequently calculated based on the following tiering model.